ReginaGyimesi/user-journey-tracker/README.md

 ##### Mongo DB vs Amazon Document DB

-I chose MongoDB Atlas on AWS because MongoDB was a requirement for this project, and Atlas provides a fully managed, scalable, and secure environment suitable for our needs.
+I chose MongoDB Atlas because MongoDB was a requirement for this project, and Atlas provides a fully managed, scalable, and secure environment suitable for our needs.

 Although Amazon DocumentDB is also MongoDB compatible, I found that Atlas offers all the features necessary to host and run this exercise efficiently.